 The first permanently endowed scholarship was created at the UH Foundation in 1976.
 Since then, the tradition of providing opportunities through private gifts has grown to help more than 3,000 students each year.

 When you provide a scholarship for a student, you do more than help them financially — you impart a lesson of generosity and concern for others that they incorporate into their own lives.
-By investing in a student, you improve their life, their family's, and our community.
+Our files are filled with letters from students describing the impact that their scholarships made on their lives, and their hopes that one day, they will be able to provide scholarships for future students just as their donors did for them.

 If you are interested in making a real difference in a student's life, please contact us.